AnhPhix3405/device-os-lab/README.md

 ## Dependency Updates

 Dependencies have been updated to their latest stable versions.
 Ensure to review the `CONTRIBUTING.md` file for guidelines on maintaining dependencies.

+## Pre-Commit Hooks

+Pre-commit hooks have been added to enforce code formatting.
+Run `scripts/setup_hooks.sh` to install the hooks.
+Refer to the `CONTRIBUTING.md` file for more details.